ArmaniKorsich/Edge-Lit-Clock/README.md

 ### Operation

-To turn the device on, set the 'POWER' piano switch on the bottom right of the PCB to the UP position.
+To turn the device on, set the 'POWERTOGGLE' piano switch on the bottom right of the PCB to the 'DOWN' position.

-To turn the alarm on, set the 'ALARM_SET' piano switch to the UP position.
+To turn the alarm on, set the 'ALARMTOGGLE' piano switch to the 'DOWN' position.

 The three potentiometers on the device control the RED, GREEN, and BLUE color channels of the LEDs.